ray-project/ray/doc/source/data/batch_inference.rst

 at how to deal with different data formats.
 First of all, you need to distinguish between two types of batch formats:

-- Input batch formats: This is the format of the input to your UDFs.
+- Input batch formats: This is the format of the input to your transformation function.
 You will often have to refer to the right format name to run batch inference on your data.
-- Output batch formats: This is the format your UDFs return.
+- Output batch formats: This is the format your function return.

 In many standard cases, the input batch format is the same as the output batch format, but it's good to be aware of the differences.